-The WU internship contract (see overview of downloads in appendix D) is the preferred contract to use for your internship.
+The WU internship contract (see on this webpage, or in overview of downloads in appendix D) is the preferred contract to use for your internship.
 However, if the internship provider requires you to fill in their own contract then please use the checklist of appendix B to check for tips and potential bottlenecks related to the internship contract.
 It also includes guidelines for a separate NDA (Non-disclosure Agreement), if applicable.

-A non-WU internship contract requires an extra check with Legal Services of the specific Science Group.
+A non-WU internship contract requires an extra check with Legal Services of the specific Science Group, ESG in our case.
 Calculate about two extra weeks for this check.
 You, the host supervisor and the internship coordinator of the chair group need to sign the contract.
 Issues with contracts can always be checked; you can contact the internship coordinator if you have questions about the contract.